Rise to Success: Career Highlights of Ajla Tomljanović

 From career breakthroughs to professional milestones, explore how Ajla Tomljanović made an impact.

-Ajla Tomljanović is an Australian professional tennis player who achieved a career-high singles ranking of world No. 32 in April 2023.
-She also reached No. 47 in doubles in 2015.
-Tomljanović has won four singles and three doubles titles on the ITF Women's Circuit.
-Notably, in November 2023, she secured her first WTA 125 tournament victory in Florianópolis.
+Ajla Tomljanović is a Croatian-Australian professional tennis player who achieved a career-high singles ranking of world No. 32 in April 2023.
+She has also reached No. 47 in doubles.
+Tomljanović has secured four singles and three doubles titles on the ITF Women's Circuit.
+Notably, she won her first WTA 125 tournament in Florianópolis in November 2023 and followed it up with her second WTA 125 title in Hong Kong in October 2024.

 October 2008: First Professional ITF Circuit Event

-In October 2008, Ajla Tomljanović played her first professional ITF Circuit event in Mexico City, losing to Estefanía Craciún in the semifinals.
+In October 2008, Ajla Tomljanović played her first professional ITF Circuit event in Mexico City, losing in the semifinals to Estefanía Craciún.

 January 2009: ITF Event in Boca Raton